Restitution of $16,820 made

 In a few remarks to The Paper after the court session, Toporowski concurred the proceedings were “just adjourned for paperwork” and the case should essentially conclude next month, “with the restitution up front — that’s the important part.”
 He said that in the resolution, the district attorney’s office was basically merging the two felony counts into one, all-inclusive misdemeanor charge.

 On leaving the court with his client, Burke said Mazzuca had no comment for the press or public.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.